 3. Responsibilities

-• Warehouse Supervisor: Ensures proper storage and handling of raw materials.
+• Warehouse Staff: Ensures proper storage of temperature-sensitive ingredients before usage.

 4. Accountability